yongcongwang/blog/source/_posts/autonomous/imm-for-prediction.md

 $$
 where the $Q$ is `process noise covariance` and R is `measurement noise convariance`, they might change with each time step or measurement, but we assume that they are constant.

-## The computational Origin of the Filter
+## The computational origin of the filter
 We define $\hat{x}\_k^- \in \Re^n$ to be our `priori state` estimate at step $k$ given knowledge of the process prior to step $k$ and $\hat{x}\_k \in \Re^n$ to be our `posteriori state` estimate at step $k$ given measurement $z_k$.
 We can then define a `priori` and a `posteriori` estimate errors as:
 $$
 e\_k^- \equiv x\_k - \hat{x}\_k^- \tag5